 Remember, I was under deadline.
 My landlady was packing to come home.
 She would undoubtedly stock up on food before arriving.
 I had less than 24 hours to get my new fridge into my cottage, out of the box, allow four hours for it to stand upright before plugging it in because that’s what the directions say, clean it, turn it on, and get it to the proper safe food temperature which takes, oh, twelve hours.

-I decided to get that refrigerator out of my car by myself.
+I decided to get that refrigerator out of the car by myself.

 Granted, this was a mini version, and half my height, but it was twice my weight, or what felt like twice my weight after pushing and pulling and shoving and angling and using forceps to get the dang thing out without breaking my car door.
 This, I imagined, is what it feels like to give birth.
 Without the mess.